Q: Business Grants and Loans in Louisiana: Funding for Your Louisiana Business

 Loan or Grant title: Small Business Loan Program

 Restore Louisiana’s Small Business Loan Program was created to help small businesses recover following Hurricanes Laura, Delta, and Ida—as well as the severe storms the area experienced in May 2021.
-Businesses with 50 or fewer employees that operated during the natural disasters and suffered a financial or physical loss related to hurricanes or storms are eligible to apply.
-Note that the application window closes on December 31, 2023.
+Businesses with 50 or fewer employees that operated during natural disasters and suffered a financial or physical loss related to hurricanes or storms are eligible to apply.
+The application window closes on December 30, 2024.

 Department or Agency: Shreveport Community Development